michaelmungaimaina/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Task 14
  - A script that displays lines containing the pattern “root” from the file /etc/passwd
 # Task 15
+ - A script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+# Task 16
  - A script that